norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 In other words, consumers are no longer willing to pay for an AI flea circus.
 We should expect a graduation in the standards and consumer tolerances for applications leveraging AI, and judgement based on performance instead of potential.
 AI products need to start behaving like _products_ that add tangible value, and not "neat" school science fair projects.

 ## Correcting the Course
 Maybe you are an Executive growing impatient with the lack of investment return on your Machine Learning initiatives.
 Maybe you are an AI Founder watching your runway burn down like the wick of a cartoon bomb as your users fail to convert (or worse yet, churn).
 Maybe you are an AI or ML Engineer anxious to secure your place before the GenAI music stops.
 Whoever you are, delivering successful products that incorporate any type of Machine Learning is not all that different from delivering Software in general.
-The key is understanding how they have differed during the boom, and what a more .
+The key is understanding how approaches have differed during the GenAI boom, and how they may need to evolve today.

 ### Where the Hell is UX and Product?
 If I was allowed to facepalm my response to only one single pattern in the GenAI craze, this would be it.
 A stakeholder asks "what will the bot do if the user asks for a refund?" and every head in the room turns to the AI Engineer.
 Product doesn't know - they own a detailed journey map right up to the big black box titled "Bot Stuff."
 UX doesn't know - they can talk at length about font choices and button shading, but shrug when asked what type of tone the virtual assistant will take when interacting directly with the user.
 No matter how the AI Engineer answers, the room will most certainly melt down as conflicting, unaddressed expectations surface; one stakeholder imagines curt, robotic text responses, while another stakeholder expects a jovial, human-like experience.
 Is there any wonder why a product without product ownership seems lost, or why one without cohesive user experience design seems disjointed?